universe-7/universe-7.github.io/about.md

 title: About
 ---

+## Universe 7

+is in competition with other universes in the Tournament of Power.
+The original about it below:

 <p class="message">
   Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p>